 This general is the perfect representation of a Golgari card.
 It is all about putting creatures in your graveyard and bringing them back, while sacrificing big creatures for damage with Jarad’s ability.
 This deck makes for unexpected combos, graveyard shenanigans, and explosive turns.

-Some of the fun cards you can play in this deck are:
+Some fun cards you can play in this deck are:

 Finale of Eternity is one of the most versatile cards in the deck.
 It can serve as an early removal for small creatures with important abilities, it can also be used as a late game winner by destroying your opponent’s biggest threats and bringing back all creatures from your graveyard.